openvinotoolkit/model_server/docs/ovms_onnx_example.md

 └── 1
     └── resnet50-caffe2-v1-9.onnx
 ```
 Note that the downloaded model requires additional [preprocessing function](https://github.com/onnx/models/tree/master/vision/classification/resnet#preprocessing).
 Preprocessing can be performed in the client by manipulating data before sending the request.
-Preprocessing can be also done on the server side by creating DAG and using custom processing node.
+Preprocessing can be also delegated to the server by creating a DAG and using a custom processing node.
 Both methods will be explained below.

 <a href="#client-side">Option 1: Adding preprocessing to the client side</a>
 <a href="#server-side">Option 2: Adding preprocessing to the server side (building DAG)</a>